Wednesday, June 18, 2008

 collaborated with the Singapore Art Museum to launch a Women Wellness Club.

-Carol Tay and Low Siew Kiang to meet the needs of the club members.
+Cook Right Eat Right Series of programs and workshops were the brainchild of Carol Tay and Low Siew Kiang to meet the needs of the club members.

 Low Siew Kiang (Sue)